marinesmontenegro/Scrapy-Crawler/README.md

 ##Database Developement

 We created a database using mySQL Workbench called Tailored with a table named music.
-This table has a primary key, Song, Artist, and Album.
+This table has a primary key and the following columns: Song, Artist, and Album.

 To insert the information we used the following query:

 LOAD DATA INFILE 'C:/Users/MariaInes/Downloads/yosifinal.csv'